hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 * the message ID pool has already been exhausted on an open connection
 * a large number of timeouts or slow responses have occurred on an open connection
-* an EDNS0 Keepalive option with a timeout of 0 has been received from the server and the client is in the process of closing the connection (see (#edns0-keepalive-option))
+* an edns-tcp-keepalive EDNS0 option with a timeout of 0 has been received from the server and the client is in the process of closing the connection (see (#the-ednstcpkeepalive-edns0-option))

 If no TCP connections are currently open, XFR clients MAY send SOA queries over UDP or a new TCP connection.

-Also see section (#update-to-rfc7766) for more details of connection sharing.

 ### AXFRs and IXFRs on the same connection